 Each key performance indicator in Table 1 is associated with the actual score for the previous year (2019), the target for the reporting year (2020) and the actual score for the reporting year.
-A colour-coded performance indicator column is provided for easier assessment of each indicator.
-In the colour-code scheme, green represents excellent performance, yellow represents good performance, while red represents poor performance.
-The last column to the right of Table 1 provides comments/remarks or possible explanations of deviations from the targeted performance score for each KPI.1
+A colour-coded performance indicator column is provided for green represents excellent performance, yellow represents good performance, while red represents poor performance. remarks or possible explanations of deviations from the targeted performance score for each KPI.